-9. TRICUSPID STENOSIS
+9. Tricuspid stenosis

-Tricuspid stenosis (TS), which is mostly of rheumatic origin, is rarely observed in developed countries although it is still seen in developing countries [3, 12].
-Detection requires careful dipercutaneous balloon valvuloplasty can be attempted if PMC can be performed on the mitral valve.
+Tricuspid stenosis (TS), which is mostly of rheumatic origin, is rarely observed in developed countries although it is still seen in developing countries.^{3,12} Detection requires careful evaluation, as it is almost always associated with left-sided valve lesions that dominate the presentation.